-carbohydrate intake drastically.
-The test should also not be performed during an acute illness or following prolonged bed rest.
-Plasma glucose concentrations are measured fasting, and then two hours after a drink of 75 g of glucose in 250-350 ml of water (in children: 1.75 g/kg, up to maximum of 75 g).
-Several proprietary preparations are available, and these are often flavoured to make items palatable.
+A glucose tolerance test should be performed in the morning after an overnight fast.
+It is important that the patient should have had a normal diet for the preceding 3 days and should not restrict carbohydrate intake drastically.
+The test should also not be performed during an acute illness or following prolonged bedrest.
+Plasma glucose concentrations are measured fasting and then 2 hours after a drink of 75 g of glucose in 250-350 ml of water (in children: 1.75 g/kg up to maximum of 75 g).
+Several proprietary preparations are available and these are often flavoured to make items palatable.
 Table 1.2 shows normal values and interpretation of abnormal values during an oral glucose tolerance test (OGTT).
-The role of oral glucose tolerance tests is changing, given the recommendations over the use of HbA1c as a preferred means of diagnosing diabetes (Box 1.1).
-It is still useful in those for whom HbA1c testing is inappropriate.
+The role of oral glucose tolerance tests is set to change given the recent recommendations over the use of HbA1c as a preferred means of diagnosing diabetes (Box 1.1).